ESA title

 Satellite operations, data downlink to Earth along with data processing and distribution is carried out through the ground segment.
 This comprises three main elements: the ground station, the payload data ground segment for processing and distributing the data, and the monitoring and control segment for operating the satellite.

-The ground station will be based at Svalbard in Norway, and has three main functions: receive data from the satellite, receive telemetry and transmit telecommands.
+The ground station is based at Svalbard in Norway, and has three main functions: receive data from the satellite, receive telemetry and transmit telecommands.
 It uses Digital Beam Forming Network (DBFN) technology for data downlink.
 This allows several satellites to be tracked simultaneously electronically (no moving parts) from a single antenna array.
 The telecommand and telemetry link uses a traditional dish antenna for the satellite.

 Arctic Weather Satellite ground segment